This Vegan Rice Casserole is super easy to make, creamy and flavourful and secretly healthy!

 If you try out this recipe or anything else from my blog, I'd really love to hear any feedback!
 Please give it a rating, leave a comment, or tag a photo #rhiansrecipes on Instagram!
 Thank you.

-- 200 g (1 7/8 cups) uncooked rice (I used Japanese sushi rice but any type would work)
+- 200 g (1 ⅞ cups) uncooked white rice (I used Japanese sushi rice but any type of white rice would work)

 - 1 tablespoon oil (olive, vegetable or rapeseed oil)